SiyiP/med-linked-blog-starter-md/10A Sensorimotor/FPC Diabetic Foot Exam_Kern.md

 1. excess glucose converted by aldose reductase to **sorbitol** -> mitochondrial dmg, dec NA/K+ ATP activity, depleting NADP, and making ROS, this will impair nerve function
 2. also this causes **advanced glycation end products and receptor bound AGEs , ROS, etc** - leads to *microvascular* dysfunction and axonal injury

-"stocking and glove distribution" = meaning distal to proximal sensory loss of feet before hands differentials
+"stocking and glove distribution" = meaning distal to proximal sensory loss of feet before hands; symmetric too differentials
 - B12 def
 - alc neuropathy
-- hypothyroidism, renal,
+- hypothyroidism, renal dz, malignancies, chronic inflammatory demyelinating neuropathy

+signs vs symptoms
+- symptom = subjective description , how they describe their dz
+	- pain with sharp jabbing
+	- toes are numb
+- sign = objective, demonstrated on an exam, like diminished vibratory sensations, etc

+TREAT: good glucose + htn control +smoking cessation . some good things for treating pain
+- pregabalin, duloxtine
+- specially fitted shoes for the patient, helpful for them with ulcers/bony/soft tissue abnormalities, covered by insurance
+- never go barefoot
+- always check feet daily for sores/ulcers etc
+- wear broad, flat shoes that fit properly
+- check shoes for foreign obj be4 putting in
+- trim nails straight not curved
+- extreme caution when getting into tub water
+- feet dry and clean, dry between toes
+- use lotion on legs/feet but not in between toes.

+always first assess their understanding of their disease.
+- cultural, gender, age, and literacy issues
+- avoid jargon , individually tailor.
+- talk back method